followthefourleafedclover/AnonCord/README.md

 3. Fork the Git Repo and clone it.
 4. install the requirements.txt `pip install -r requirements.txt`.
 5. Paste your token within the parentheses of `client.run()` in the `main.py`.
-6. Modify and edit the code to your liking and use case :D.
+6. Modify and edit the code to your liking and use case 😊.
 7. *Note that the code is dependent on specific roles on the sever (`Admin`), so please change them.*
 # Vision
 My vision for this project is to turn this concept into a network of decentralized anonymized message boards.
 That is why you can make your own instance of this bot for your own server.
-In short, my advice is to only use one instance per server, any more and tranparency will be lost and monopolies will emerge.
+In short, my advice is to only use one instance per server, any more and tranparency will be lost, groups will form, and monopolies will emerge.

+*Remember to always make sure it is open source* 😊